The following steps will describe how to configure Okta as an authenticator for Devolutions Server

 - Once created, copy the Token Value in a safe place.

 The token inherits the rights of the user who creates it.
 This is important because your user must be able to list groups and users.
 Okta recommends the creation of a Service user for the creation of Api tokens.
-You can read more on the subject from this Okta topic: Create an API token
+You can read more on the subject on Okta's website from Create an API token.

 Configuration of the authentication and the synchronization of users and groups in okta